carlow78/brew-bliss/README.md

 If the customer has a saved shipping address, they can populate the form with it by checking the box.

-Stripe checks the credit card details and if they are valid processes the order is processed (achieved usin ag Stripe webhook).
+Stripe checks the credit card details and if they are valid processes the order is processed (achieved using a Stripe webhook).

 ![](docs/images/stripe-payment.jpg)